Home » How To Deal With Nurse Burnout

 High Stress

-Some medical specialties are by nature more stressful than others, like intensive care or telemetry nurses that treat acute patient conditions.
-Nurses in these specialties regularly deal with patients who have traumatic injuries, ethical dilemmas, and higher mortality rates, and are all linked with high-stress levels that increase the risk of experiencing burnout.
+Some medical specialities are by nature more stressful than others, like intensive care or telemetry nurses that treat acute patient conditions.
+Nurses in these specialities regularly deal with patients who have traumatic injuries, ethical dilemmas, and higher mortality rates, and are all linked with high stress levels that increase the risk of experiencing burnout.

 Lack of Support